Donating

 - Understanding how to implement TBRI methods for resolving conflicts and camper issues

 Experienced female who manages two assigned female campers for the entire week.
+This position is needed at both Camp Week #1 and Camp Week #2.
 Responsibilities include:

 - Looking for and seizing opportunities for spirit-led and Christ-centered conversations with campers